apify/apify-docs/sources/academy/webscraping/anti_scraping/techniques/fingerprinting.md

 ### From window properties {#from-window-properties}

-The `window` is defined as a global variable that is accessible from an JavaScript running in the browser.
+The `window` is defined as a global variable that is accessible from JavaScript running in the browser.
 It is home to a vast amount of functions, variables, and constructors, and most of the global configuration is stored there.

 Most of the attributes that are used for fingerprinting are stored under the `window.navigator` object, which holds methods and info about the user's state and identity starting with the **User-Agent** itself and ending with the device's battery status.
 All of these properties can be used to fingerprint a device; however, most fingerprinting solutions (such as [Valve](https://valve.github.io/fingerprintjs/)) only use the most crucial ones.